 If you are facing an unplanned pregnancy, you might be considering an abortion.
-It’s important to discuss your options and receive the most up-to-date information about the procedures, because there are many different types and risks associated with each.
-Our supportive medical team can answer questions in a non-judgmental and caring manner.
+It’s important to discuss your options and receive the most up-to-date information about the procedures because there are many different types and risks associated with each.
+A registered nurse at our clinic can answer questions in a non-judgmental and caring manner.

 Abortion is a medical procedure.
 There are several different types of abortions.
 Abortion procedures include the abortion pill (Plan B or RU 486), and surgical abortions, which are more invasive.
 Abortion procedures can cost anywhere from $500 to $5,000, depending on the type of procedure and if there are any complications that require further surgeries or medical treatment.
-If you are considering an abortion, we have information on the types of procedures and how they will affect your body.
-Our medical team can answer any questions you have.
+If you are considering an abortion, our medical staff can provide you information on the types of procedures and how they will affect your body and answer any questions you have.

 If you think you might be pregnant, we are your best first step!
-We can provide you with an on-site pregnancy test at no cost to you to confirm your pregnancy.
-Then, an ultrasound will determine how far along you are and if your pregnancy is viable.
-If you are pregnant, our staff can help you understand the facts associated with each abortion procedure.
+We can provide you with an on-site pregnancy test at no cost to you administered by our registered nurse to confirm your pregnancy.
+Then, an ultrasound, performed by our registered diagnostic medical sonographer, will determine how far along you are and if your pregnancy is viable.
+If you are pregnant, a registered nurse on staff can help you understand the facts associated with each abortion procedure.

 Plan B, often called the “Morning after Pill”, is a type of emergency birth control designed to prevent pregnancy.
 It is to be taken as soon as possible after unprotected sex (up to 120 hours later,) varying slightly depending on what brand is purchased.
 It will not end a pregnancy that has implanted but works primarily by delaying or preventing an egg from being released or implanting in the uterus.
 The morning after pill can fail even with correct use and it offers no protection against STIs.
 Some side effects include nausea, dizziness, abdominal pain, headaches, and vomiting.

 There are health risks associated with abortion.
-Some risks may include heavy bleeding, infection, damage to cervix, damage to the uterus, damage to other internal organs, sepsis, fertility loss and death.
-If you still have questions, our medical team can give you the complete information on the risks of these procedures.
+Some risks may include heavy bleeding, infection, damage to the cervix, damage to the uterus, damage to other internal organs, sepsis, fertility loss, and death.
+If you still have questions, our medical team can give you complete information on the risks of these procedures.

-Our center offers consultations and accurate information about all pregnancy options, but we do not offer or refer for abortion services.
+Our clinic offers medical services and accurate medical information about all pregnancy options, but we do not perform or refer for abortion procedures at our clinic.